coalio/rfscss/README.md

 <h3 id="rfscss_file">The rfscss syntax</h3>

-A _rfscss_ specification should contain a sequence of rules.
+A _rfscss_ specification should contain a list of rules.
 These rules must consist of a _pattern_ and an output file path, separated by a right arrow.
-A _.rfscss_ file containing the specification is expected to be found at the same directory of the main _.scss_ file.
+A _.rfscss_ file containing the _rfscss_ specification is expected to be found at the same directory of the main _.scss_ file.
 Alternatively, a _rfscss_ specification can be provided using the `--inline-rfscss` option.

 The _pattern_ is compared against the selectors.
 All characters must be exact, except when you use _wildcards_.